Call for a FREE Consultation: (916) 438-1819 or (800) 391-8219

 Despite the raised public awareness of concussions occurring, many people often ask what physically happens to their brain when they have a concussion or suffer a traumatic brain injury.
 In particular, can you have a concussion without losing consciousness?
 Do you need to hit your head on something to suffer a concussion?
 Also, does your brain physically change from a concussion?
 In this article, we will discuss some of these questions that our clients ask our traumatic brain injury attorneys.

-If you were knocked out unconscious from a strike to your head, even for any small amount of time, there is an incredibly high probability that you sustained a concussion, which according to the Center for Disease Control, is a type of traumatic brain injury.
+If you were knocked out unconscious from a strike to your head, even for any small amount of time, there is an incredibly high probability that you sustained a concussion, which, according to the Centers for Disease Control, is a type of traumatic brain injury.
 However, you do not need to be struck in the head or have your head hit something to sustain a concussion.

-Indeed strikes to the head sustain most concussions, but many are not.
-It is possible to sustain a concussion from your head simply moving or changing direction quickly as if you were running at full speed and then getting tackled chest-high.
+Indeed, strikes to the head sustain most concussions, but many do not.
+It is possible to maintain a concussion from your head simply moving or changing direction quickly as if you were running at full speed and then getting tackled chest-high.
 If the impact suddenly stops your forward momentum, your head can snap forward abruptly, causing your brain to move to the front of your hard skull, possibly causing damage.
 Another example is sustaining a “whiplash” type injury in a car crash that causes a shock due to your head being snapped back and forth without striking anything.

 Yes, your brain physically changes due to damage from a concussion.
 There are a few common reactions that your brain does when it is damaged during a concussion.